matt-cim/Feed-Forward-Neural-Network-UMD-DRP-/README.md

 Feed Forward Neural Network I made for the University of Maryland, College Park, DRP (Directed Reading Program).
-The network distinguishes between weak and average strength passwords with 84% accuracy as shown when tested on the training dataset.
+The network distinguishes between weak and average strength passwords with 84% accuracy as shown when tested on the test dataset.